lnls-sirius/bbb-daemon/README.md

+# BBB-DAEMON: Deprecated Project

+Replaced by [bbb-function](http://github.com/lnls-sirius/bbb-function) and [bbbread](http://github.com/lnls-sirius/bbbread) projects.

+---
+---

-# BeagleBone Black Monitoring Services
+## BeagleBone Black Monitoring Services

 Given the fact that the Controls Group will have more than 600 BeagleBone hosts acting as IOC controllers in Sirius, a way of monitoring the ones that will eventually show some fault is vey important.
 We propose therefore a client-server archicteture in which each host pings a server every 1 second to signalize it is alive.
 The server holds all the information about all hosts that are currently pinging it and provides a TCP socket interface to manage and monitor them.
 Additionally, a Qt5 GUI is made available to manage the hosts.